 The best time to visit the Algarve

-In the summer the Algarve can be crowded, especially on the beaches.
-There are so many to choose from though, and some are well hidden down paths between rocks so I wouldn’t let that put you off visiting in the high season, especially if you rent a car and can find some of the more hidden places!
+In the summer, the Algarve can be crowded, especially on the beaches.
+There are so many to choose from, however, and some are well hidden down paths between rocks so I wouldn’t let that put you off visiting in the high season, especially if you rent a car and can find some of the more hidden places!

 Where to stay in the Algarve

 Portugal has always been a popular destination, but it seems to be booming even more recently, and prices of apartments are rising to match, especially in Lisbon.